ricky8k/Grapejuice-on-Arch/README.md

 ### Manjaro/Arch
 If you're on Manjaro, [multilib](https://wiki.archlinux.org/title/official_repositories#multilib) *should* already be enabled by default.
 If not, or you're using a different Arch-based distro, we'll need to allow it in the `pacman.conf` file.

-Access the text editor in Konsole with the following:
+Access the text editor `nano` in Konsole with the following:
 ```
 sudo nano /etc/pacman.conf
 ```